Argentina stocks, bonds slip, trailing U.S. losses

 As oil prices soared above $88 a barrel for the first time, the U.S. Treasury Department announced record high net capital outflows for August, reflecting the continuing credit squeeze.

-Losses in Buenos Aires were led by energy group Pampa Holding (PAM.BA: Cotización), which slid 2.55 percent to 2.67 pesos per share, and banking firms Grupo Financiero Galicia GFG.BA and Banco Patagonia BPAT.BA, which lost 1.96 percent and 1.63 percent, respectively.
+Losses in Buenos Aires were led by energy group Pampa Holding (PAM.BA), which slid 2.55 percent to 2.67 pesos per share, and banking firms Grupo Financiero Galicia GFG.BA and Banco Patagonia BPAT.BA, which lost 1.96 percent and 1.63 percent, respectively.

 Meanwhile, Argentine sovereign bonds <AR/BONOS> lost 1.0 percent on average on the local market as investors took profits following Monday's market closure for the local Columbus Day holiday.